dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Starting Off.md

 <!-- more -->

+The first tool we will be going over is [Plaster.](https://github.com/PowerShell/Plaster) Plaster is a PowerShell scaffolding module that we can use to bootstrap our project.
 If you're new to Plaster, I highly recommended reading [this article first.](http://overpoweredshell.com//Working-with-Plaster/)

 Let's be honest, at this point Plaster Module templates are like... opinions, everyone has one.